 The full ingredient list and measurements are listed in the printable recipe below.

 - Orange Liqueur: Two of the most popular brands are Cointreau, a top-shelf triple sec, and Grand Marnier, a blend of cognac and triple sec.
-Curaçao is another popular style, which is sweeter than triple sec, so you can cut back on the agave nectar as appropriate.
-This is another area where if you buy the cheapest option, you will add more of a sour note, with a harsh alcohol after-taste rather than the orange note we’re looking for to compliment the cranberry.
+Curaçao is another popular style, which is sweeter than triple sec so that you can cut back on the agave nectar as appropriate.
+This is another area where, if you buy the cheapest option, you will add more of a sour note, with a harsh alcohol after-taste rather than the orange note we’re looking for to compliment the cranberry.

-- Orange and Cranberry Bitters: To balance the sweet and sour taste of the cocktail we added a combination of orange and cranberry bitters.
+- Orange and Cranberry Bitters: To balance the sweet and sour taste of the cocktail, we added a combination of orange and cranberry bitters.
 They give the drink a complex and complete flavor.

-How to Make a Christmas Holiday Margarita
+How to Make a Christmas Cranberry Margarita

 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.